-To improve physical health, people need to take care of their brains, increase physical activity, and pay attention to gut health.
+To improve physical health, people need to take care of their brains, increase physical activity, and pay attention to their gut health.

 Improve brain health

-Increase physical activity
+Increase physical activity.

-A woman practicing yoga.
+A woman is practicing yoga.
 Photo: Freepik

-Stomach and intestinal health care
+Gastrointestinal health care

 Thuc Linh (According to NY Post )